 The Department Board appoints a study-program director for the graduate program, vice study-program director and a program manager for each master program.
 The study-program director and program manager are mandated to develop, organize and implement the master program.
 Although some authority is delegated to the study-program director, the Department Board retains final responsibility for each master program.
 This means that the study-program director must report to the Department Board.
 The Department Board establishes the program and examination regulations (PER, in Dutch OER) and the program budget, and oversees the implementation of the master program.
 The Department Board is comprised of four members: the dean and chairperson, two vice-deans and the managing director.
 A student advisor also participates in the board meetings, as advisor.
 Other attendees at the board meetings are the policy advisors and the department secretary.

 The current members of the Department Board are:

-Dean: prof. dr. J. de Vlieg
+Dean: prof. dr. J.J.
+Lukkien

-Vice-deans: prof.dr.
-M.G.J. van den Brand and prof.dr.ir.
-B. Koren
+Vice-dean: prof. dr. E.R. van den Heuvel

+Managing director: dr. R.C. van der Drift